mdbauer/new-site/content/research/workinprogress.md

 ---

-The Risk-Taking Channel of Monetary Policy: New Evidence from Financial Markets
-with Ben Bernanke and Eric Milstein.

-Climate Policy Curves
+**Climate Policy Curves**
 with Martin Hänsel, Moritz Drupp, Gernot Wagner and Glenn Rudebusch.

-The Pricing of Climate Risks in Bond and Stock Markets
+**Where is the Carbon Premium?
+Global Performance of Green and Brown Stocks**
-with Daniel Huber and Ole Wilms.
+with Daniel Huber, Glenn Rudebusch, and Ole Wilms.